Scratch 1

 We believe in engaging children to be thinkers and creators through hands-on and project-based learning.
 It is increasingly recommended that coding is an essential skill for everyone – not just people who aspire to be programmers and computer scientists.
 This is because it teaches computational thinking, which knows no age limit.
 Computational thinking is about solving problems efficiently, by breaking them down into more manageable pieces.
 It also includes learning abstraction, seeing the larger picture from minute details.

-After mastering the basics of Scratch, we encourage our students to explore the limits of their imagination.
-They’ll be tasked with their first-ever hackathon, where they have to put together characters and functions to create games, stories or animations of their choice.
+We encourage our students to explore the limits of their imagination.
+Our course culminates in an actual guided hackathon, where students put together characters and functions to create games, stories or animations of their choice.

-Plenty of guidance is given, but we encourage students to debug their codes themselves so that every opportunity to learn is seized.
-As we also believe in ownership, we encourage our students to present their final projects to the class at the end of every module.
+Whilst plenty of guidance is given, students are given the opportunity to debug their codes themselves so that deep understanding of concepts can happen.
+Under the watch of our nurturing educators, students will be guided to present their final projects to the class at the end of every module.
 After all, they should take pride in every line of code they write.

 The beauty of our curriculum is not what language we choose to introduce, but the rigorous practice of problem-solving.
 This also involves creativity, in dreaming up original solutions, and the determination to follow through on a coding project.
 These perseverance and logical skills are fundamental to all coding languages, and indeed, in life!